Deploy automated malware scanning for files uploaded to Cloud Storage

 --format="get(transport.pubsub.subscription)")

-Although your trigger is created immediately, it can take up to 10 minutes for a trigger to propagate and filter events.
+Although your trigger is created immediately, it can take up to two minutes for that trigger to be fully functional.

-Create an Cloud Scheduler job to trigger ClamAV database mirror updates
+Create a Cloud Scheduler job to trigger ClamAV database mirror updates

 • Create a Cloud Scheduler job that executes an HTTP POST request on the Cloud Run service with a command to update the mirror of the malware definitions database.
 To avoid having too many clients use the same time slot, ClamAV requires that you schedule the job at a random minute between 3 and 57, avoiding multiples of 10.